kaostronomi/majapahitlinux/README.md

 The computer on which you intend to install Majapahit 29 from the live CD should have:

-- a DVD or USB drive (4Gib), and the capability to boot from this drive.
+- a DVD or USB drive (minimum 4Gib), and the capability to boot from this drive.
 - a 1 GHz processor or faster
 - at least 1 GB of memory (RAM)